CK Travels

 As well as the bars and restaurants to unwind in, the Sky Garden hosts a series of special events such as sunset DJs or yoga sessions (although we think the wine-tasting events are more our cup of …erm…vino).

-Sky Garden Arrival / 35 Storeys Up
+Sky Garden arrival / 35 storeys up

 Once you’ve booked your free Sky Garden tickets in advance, you’ll be allotted a timed slot to arrive by.
 There will often be a queue outside so try to get there early; later-comers will usually not be admitted.

-Your ticket will be scanned (phone or printed out) and then you’ll be ushered through security and an x-ray machine.
-Once through security, you’ll be escorted into a lift (without windows – an FYI in case you’re scared of heights) and then you’ll shoot up 35 storeys in less time than you know.
+Once through security, you’ll be escorted into an elevator (without windows in case you’re scared of heights) and then you’ll shoot up 35 storeys in less time than you know.

-London Travel Planning Facebook Group by CK Travels
+London Travel Planning Facebook 2024 Group by CK Travels

 Need help with your London travel itinerary or have any questions about your upcoming trip?
 Join our brand new online community!
 Click here to join our London Travel Planning and Tips Facebook group

-Sky Garden Layout
+Sky Garden London Views and Layout

 Set over three levels of lush landscaped layouts, your first port of call as you exit the lift will likely be the outdoor balcony on the 35th floor, with stunning views looking over the city and towards south London.

-Here you’ll see incredible vistas of the Shard, the River Thames plus a bird’s eye view of Tower Bridge and nearby the Tower of London.
+Outside on the Sky Garden terrace, you’ll see incredible vistas of the Shard, the River Thames plus a bird’s eye view of Tower Bridge and nearby the Tower of London.
 Head right as you first enter the balcony to also glimpse a skyline view of St Paul’s Cathedral in the Square Mile.

 Sky Garden in London - guide to the best free views of the city